ConchobarMacNessa/cv/README.md

 Design Tutor

 **Freelance Illustrator**<br>
 Commissioned projects for clients which have included Thames & Hudson, AEG Live, Bauer Media, V&A, Aquila magazine and Ligatus Research Centre.
+A website for my illustration work can be found [here](http://rhodes-peter.co.uk/).

 --